About Beat the Blues

 The programme explores:

-The programme also introduces The Coping Triangle (Hayes 2006, 2011) a useful tool which students can use in everyday situations to help relieve stress and understand what is going on for them.
+The programme also introduces the Coping Triangle (Hayes 2006, 2011), a useful tool which students can use in everyday situations to help relieve stress and understand what is going on for them.
+The Coping Triangle is an accessible way of introducing key principles of cognitive behavioural therapy.